martinpihrt/OSPy/api/docs/Mobile_API_v1.md

 ### Programs

-`GET /programs` and `/programs/{id}` return the OSPy type, `type_data`, stations, calculated schedule and summary. `POST /programs` creates a program;
+`GET /programs` and `/programs/{id}` return the OSPy type, `type_data`, stations, calculated schedule and summary.
+Every item also contains `station_details` with stable station IDs and names and an `editor` object describing fields suitable for a native editor. `POST /programs` creates a program;
 `PUT /programs/{id}` updates it and `DELETE` removes it.
 Creation requires `name`, `stations`, `type` and `type_data`.
 To preserve every scheduling variant, read a program of the intended type and send the same shape after